owlbarn/tutorial/book/algodiff/README.md

 R0 -0.181974 -0.118142
 ```

-`make_reverse` function does two things for us: 1) wrap `x` into type `t` that Algodiff can process 2) generate a unique tag for the input so that input numbers can have nested structure.
+The `make_reverse` function does two things for us: 1) wrapping `x` into type `t` that `Algodiff` can process 2) generating a unique tag for the input so that input numbers can have nested structure.
 By calling `f x'`, we construct the computation graph of `f` and the graph structure is maintained in the returned result `y`.
 Finally, `reverse_prop` function propagates the error back to the inputs.
 In the end, the gradient of `f` is stored in the adjacent value of `x'`, and we can retrieve that with `adjval` function.
 The result agrees with what we have calculated manually.